After a couple weeks of research, today I started work on some of the wiring

 However, not everything today was positive.
 I realized that the IVM harness I was missing went on the bottom of the IVM...
 I honestly hadn't given the IVM much thought up until this point.
 I thought it was self-contained like the Valvetronic DME (woah, is that self-contained?).
 I didn't even know there were harnesses on the bottom!
 Oh how naive I was...

-So the prinout on the IVM I had confirmed that the brown single wire one on the bottom is a ground.
+So from the IVM diagram I had confirmed that the brown single wire one on the bottom is a ground.
 That's simple enough.
-The red ones both indicate voltage terminals, so I think it is just a matter of tracing them and seeing where they go - most likely, they just go to fuses and I will match the fuse size to whatever the stock fuse size was.
+The red ones both indicate voltage terminals, so I think it is just a matter of tracing them and seeing where they go.
 That leaves just the harness I was originally looking for... which had the most wires by far.
-I labelled them as you can see below and installed the 3 wires that I knew where they went.
-I've done a bit of research since being home and believe I know where the rest of these wires go - so I think I can finish wiring the IVM in tomorrow
+I labelled them as you can see below and installed the 3 wires that I knew where they went

 Also a big thanks to Randy, for answering my questions about CANBUS systems!
 There were four CANBUS lines on that IVM which seems really weird - usually you only see two CAN lines running into modules/DMEs, but I think it's been figured out